Skip to main content

 • ATTENTION: Exploitable remotely/low attack complexity

-• Vendor: Tibbo
+• Vendor: MAXHUB

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to achieve code execution on the affected device.
+Successful exploitation of this vulnerability could allow an attacker to request a password reset and gain unauthorized access to the account.

 3. TECHNICAL DETAILS